General Colonization Law: Background

 Some believed that their own countrymen were not suitable colonists, and most agreed that the system of missions and presidios did not work well for settling the frontiers.
 Mexican liberals argued in favor of allowing foreigners to immigrate.
-This would satisfy multiple objectives, including promoting economic growth, increasing the number of males available to defend the country, and bringing new capital and skills into the country to replace those lost when many Spaniards were expelled or chose to leave the country.
+This would satisfy multiple objectives, including boosting economic growth, increasing the size of the military, and bringing new capital and skills into the country to replace those lost during the expulsion of many Spaniards.
 Proponents of immigration pointed to the United States' population growth, attributed largely to immigration.
 Opponents cautioned that there may be difficulties in attracting settlers and later assimilating them to Mexican mores.

 Emperor Agustin I of Mexico made colonization a priority for his administration.
 He appointed a government commission, headed by Juan Francisco Azcárate y Ledesma, to recommend a plan.
 The commission recommended following the precedent of the earlier Spanish law and allowing foreign settlers to help colonize Coahuila, Nuevo Santander, Baja California, Alta California, New Mexico, and Texas.
-The proposal suggested that Europeans and American citizens be recruited for most of the states and provinces, although for California they instead recommended sending Mexican convicts and recruiting Chinese settlers.
+The proposal suggested that Europeans and American citizens be recruited for most of the states and provinces, although for California they recommended sending Mexican convicts and recruiting Chinese settlers.

 Iturbide's primary concern was stabilizing the new government, and the Imperial Colonization Law was not signed until February 18, 1823.
 Iturbide was overthrown a month later, and the law was annulled shortly thereafter.
 During its brief existence, a few land grants were awarded to empresarios who agreed to settle a number of families.
 One went to Stephen F. Austin, son of Moses Austin, and another to Martin de Leon.